ernestocanibano/CarND-Traffic-Sign-Classifier-Project-P2/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+#### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+I tried to visualize all the internal layers but It was not possible to see the fully connected layers.
+I received an error of the function 'outputFeatureMap()'.

+On the following image we can see the output of the first convolution layer for several signals: Stop (OK), General caution (FAIL), Bumpy road (FAIL), Work ahead (OK) and Pedrestian (FAIL).

+We can see how the model detects perfectly the Stop Signal.
+In the activation map of the layer the signal appears very weel defined.

+With the other caution signals, the activation map of the first convolutional layer is not well defined.
+It is more difficult to see the differences among these signals.

+Notice that the Pedrestian signal appears well defined in the activation map, but it is not well classified.
+It is classified as a General Caution signal.
+The reason for this could be that the train dataset has a small number of Pedrestian signals.

 ![alt text][image15]